kudulab/public-blog/src/content/posts/2023-2-terraform-vs-cdk-vs-cloudformation.md

 ```
 The command not only correctly detected the drift (the deleted SSM Parameter), but also informs that in order to remediate (in order to re-create that SSM Parameter, we just need to run `terraform apply "my.tfplan"`.

 Let's also note how great the default Terraform workflow is.
-There are two commands which you use on a daily basis `terraform plan` and `terraform apply`.
-The `terraform plan` not only records the plan of which resources are to be deployed so that the current infrastructure matches the target infrastructure.
-So it shows the preview of what is going to be deployed.
-But you can also use that command for drift detection.
+There are two commands which you use on a daily basis - `terraform plan` and `terraform apply`.
+The `terraform plan` not only records the plan of which resources are to be deployed so that the current infrastructure matches the target infrastructure (meaning, it shows the preview of what is going to be deployed).
+But, also you can use that command for drift detection.